 Religious discrimination

-Refusing a Jewish, Muslim or Buddhist person's annual leave for an important religious holiday, while allowing it for Christian holidays like Christmas, amounts to dismissing a protective trait.
-Here, employers should consider meeting the needs of staff from different religious backgrounds equally.
+Refusing a Jewish, Muslim or Buddhist person's annual leave for an important religious holiday, while allowing it for Christian holidays like Christmas, amounts to dismissing a protective trait and is classed as discrimination.

 Sex discrimination

-A transport company directly discriminates against women if they preferably hire men to drive their lorries.
+A transport company is directly discriminating against women if they show patterns of preferring to hire men to drive their lorries.

 Sexual orientation discrimination

-Asking an employee to not disclose to their colleagues that they are gay amounts to direct discrimination.
-Each of these situations can occur at any stage of employment.
+Asking an employee to not disclose that they are gay or bisexual to their colleagues amounts to direct discrimination.

 What is the difference between direct and indirect discrimination?